romanvm/django-tinymce4-lite/docs/index.rst

 **django-tinymce4-lite** can use `django-filebrowser`_ or `django-filebrowser-no-grappelli`_
 as a file manager for TinyMCE 4 to insert images and file links into edited text.
+If you don't know which one to choose I'd recommend ``django-filebrowser-no-grappelli`` because it does not have extra dependencies and provides a separate entry in Django Admin for managing uploaded files.

-In addition to that, the application includes a spellchecker service for TinyMCE 4 spellchecker plugin.
+The application also includes a spellchecker service for TinyMCE 4 spellchecker plugin.

 Compatibility
 -------------